-The licensed professional shall provide case oversight and management of the treatment team by supervising and consulting with the recipient's team.
+The licensed professional shall provide case oversight and management of the treatment team via adaptive behavior treatment with protocol modification by supervising and consulting with the recipient's team.
 The licensed professional must also conduct regular meetings with family members to plan ahead, review the recipient's progress and make any necessary adjustments to the behavior treatment plan.
-LDH expects part of the supervision to be done in the presence of the recipient receiving treatment and state-certified assistant behavior analyst or the registered line tech
+LDH expects part of the supervision to be done in the presence of the recipient receiving treatment and state-certified assistant behavior analyst or the registered line tech.